Assessing Your Risk Tolerance

 Frequently Asked Questions

-What exactly is risk tolerance in the context of investing?
+What does risk tolerance mean in investing?

-How does age factor into risk tolerance?
+How does age affect risk tolerance?

 I took a risk tolerance test online.
 How accurate are these tests?